 Whilst there is a fair way to go until the introduction of Apprenticeship Vouchers, the new system does seem relatively straightforward, and it appears to be a feasible approach to apprenticeship management.

-By the money effectively bypassing the employer and going directly to the training provider, it allows businesses a good amount of control over what apprenticeship scheme/training provider they wish to utilize and it also alleviates any concerns that the training provider may have in terms of funds, costs, and government funding.
-Some apprenticeship schemes, particularly for those apprentices at the lower end of the eligible age scale, could see extremely large portions of the training costs become covered by government funding.
+By the money effectively bypassing the employer and going directly to the training provider, it allows businesses a good amount of control over what apprenticeship scheme/training provider they wish to utilize, and it also alleviates any concerns that the training provider may have in terms of funds, costs, and government funding.
+Some apprenticeship schemes, particularly for those apprentices at the lower end of the eligible age scale, could see substantial portions of the training costs become covered by government funding.

-The aim of the new Digital Apprenticeship Voucher is to simplify apprenticeship schemes, especially for smaller SMEs who as a result of the voucher would not necessarily have to provide fees and deal with up-front training costs.
-With some discounts on training costs being incredibly high, apprenticeship vouchers could be extremely beneficial for many UK businesses which, until now, may have been put off offering an apprenticeship scheme for various reasons.
+The new Digital Apprenticeship Voucher aims to simplify apprenticeship schemes, especially for smaller SMEs who, as a result of the voucher, would not necessarily have to provide fees and deal with up-front training costs.
+With some discounts on training costs being incredibly high, apprenticeship vouchers could be highly beneficial for many UK businesses which, until now, may have been put off offering an apprenticeship scheme for various reasons.